How to Highlight Row If Cell Is Not Blank

 Note: Here, we have used 6 as the comparing value in the formula, because we have 6 columns in our dataset.
 If you have other number of columns, use other values as this comparing value.

-How to Highlight Row If Any Cell of the Row Contains a Specific Value in Excel
+How to Highlight a Row If Any Cell of the Row Contains a Specific Value in Excel

-In this example, we would highlight the rows that contain a specific employee name, department, or designation based on a dynamic choice of selection by the user.
-So, we would create a dropdown list with Data Validation and then apply conditional formatting to highlight the desired rows.
+We’ll highlight the rows that contain a specific employee name, department, or designation based on a dynamic choice of selection by the user.
+We’ll create a dropdown list with Data Validation and then apply conditional formatting to highlight the desired rows.

 Steps: